How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 These product feed ads can be displayed as carousels, single (but dynamic) images, videos, or collection ads.

-Where are you bound to see them?
+Where can you see them?

 They are available on Facebook, Instagram, Messenger, and the Meta Audience Network.